btogno/open-sustainable-finance-data/README.md

 - **One coder.** The corpus was coded by a single reader with no second-coder agreement statistic.
 Borderline calls between `Partial` and `Raw Data`, in particular, are judgement.
-- **Four journals.** A statement about the top of the field, not the field.
+- **Four journals.** A statement about the top of the field and the most influential papers in Finance, not the entire field.

 - **Availability is coded as published, not as tested.** A paper coded `D:OPEN` released something; whether that something reproduces the paper's tables was